pphdev/lootlockouts/README.md

 # LootLockouts Addon
 LootLockouts Addon for Legion
+Version: 7.3.5.0.1

 <i>For personal use only.
 Rights belong to pphdev.
-Modification and Distribution prohibited.</i>
+Modification and Distribution prohibited.
+I cannot be held responsible for any damage caused by using the addon.
+You agree to this by using the addon.I</i>